Competition is stiff for ecommerce — these SEO strategies can help you rise through the ranks.

 When adding new products is a frequent task, making sure they align with the same strategy as your others is key.
 This is because you want to set things up so each product has a fair chance at performing its best online.

 Consider creating a checklist for adding new products to your site so nothing slips through the cracks.
 This can include everything from the optimal image sizes and product name formats to the tone of descriptions, URL parameters, and more.
 This will also make it clearer which items are performing better than others.

-Other common SEO missteps that e-commerce brands should avoid include:
+Common SEO missteps that ecommerce brands should avoid